cedrickring/hello-world-go/README.md

 This is a simple hello world image which just prints "Hello World"

-Btw, its only 6.32MB in size! (alpine + golang executable)
+Btw, its only 1.9MB in size! (only the golang executable)